-- "(1) Electron beam lithography of quantum dots and quantum devices, with applications such as quantum ballistic transport at very low temperatures and high magnetic fields, as well as the quantum-classical transition, and the role of quantum effects in real devices at room temperature. - "(2) Magneto-transport studies used to probe the nature of electron dynamics in semiconductor quantum dots, which are quasi-zero-dimensional structures whose size is comparable to the Fermi wavelength of the electrons themselves.
-Magneto-transport studies may be used to probe these phenomena and to determine the factors which limit electron phase coherence within the structures.
-Current interest in these devices is motivated by their potential application in new areas of technology, such as quantum computing and ultra high frequency signal processing. - "(3) Surface chemical analysis performed with a scanning Auger microprobe.
-Under good conditions, a lateral resolution of about 25 nm is achievable. - "And, (4) Professor Michael Kozicki, in the group, has examined Chemically Enhanced Vapor Etching (CEVE) patterning technique.
-He has used hydrocarbon contamination layers from laboratory air or vacuum chamber ambients and successfully demonstrated nanoscale pattern formation in silicon dioxide.
-He has also developed a nitrogen chamber coupled directly to a UHV STM/AFM facility for CEVE processing of silicon dioxide resists, and their use in semiconductor device fabrication.
-Within the nitrogen chamber there is a processing system for the actual CEVE development.
+Magneto-transport studies used to probe the nature of electron dynamics in semiconductor quantum dots, which are quasi-zero-dimensional structures with sizes comparable to the Fermi wavelength of the electrons themselves.
+Magneto-transport studies may be used to probe these phenomena and to determine the factors that limit electron phase coherence within the structures.
+Current interest in these devices is motivated by their potential application in new areas of technology, such as quantum computing and ultra high frequency signal processing.
+Surface chemical analysis performed with a scanning Auger microprobe.
+Under good conditions, a lateral resolution of about 25 nm is achievable.